Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

    Picking a mirror color.

-Color swatch
+Mirror Color
    Color of mirrored reflection
    By default, an almost perfectly reflective material like chrome, or a mirror object, will reflect the exact colors of its surrounding.
    But some other equally reflective materials tint the reflections with their own color.
    This is the case for well-polished copper and gold, for example.
 In order to replicate this within Blender, you have to set the Mirror Color accordingly.
-To set a mirror color, simply click the color swatch in the mirror panel and select a color.
+To set a mirror color, simply click the color button in the mirror panel and select a color.
 Fresnel
    Sets the power of the Fresnel effect.
 The Fresnel effect controls how reflective the material is, depending on the angle between the surface normal and the viewing direction.
 Typically, the larger the angle,